anirudh-hegde/Deltha/README.md

 # Deltha

-The projecrt is implemented using spring-boot Java and Aiven.
+The project is implemented using spring-boot Java and Aiven.